biermanr/intermediate-vim/2_long_lines/README.md

 > __Pop quiz__
 >
-> How can we move the cursor to the end of this long line?
+> How can we move the cursor to the end of the long line above?
 >
 > Once you are there, how can you move to the beginning of the line?
 >